Healthcare leaders: join us to help shape New Mexico’s future.

 HealthInno curates a short list of promising solutions

-HealthInno and its Advisory Council use our market and clinical expertise to pre‑vet ideas from startups, researchers, tech transfer offices, and other partners, narrowing to a short list of solutions that appear feasible and well‑suited to New Mexico.
-These teams present at regularly scheduled sessions, where participants can react, provide feedback and decide which solutions to explore further for pilots.
+HealthInno and its Advisory Council use market and clinical expertise to pre‑vet ideas from startups, researchers, tech transfer offices, and other partners, narrowing to a short list of solutions that appear feasible and well‑suited for New Mexico.
+The selected teams then present at regularly scheduled sessions, where participants can ask questions, provide feedback and decide which solutions to explore by hosting a scoped, time-bound pilot.

 A series of colorful stacked cubes in pink, green, and grey on a white background.